Collaborative Learning and Capacity Building Logo

 ✉️ fiona.moss972@btinternet.com

 Fiona is the Theme Lead for the Collaborative Learning and Capacity Building theme.
-Her previous roles include Dean for the Royal Society of Medicine and Consultant Respiratory Physician at Central Middlesex Hospital, where she was also Director of Undergraduate Clinical Studies.
+Her previous roles included Dean for the Royal Society of Medicine and Consultant Respiratory Physician at Central Middlesex Hospital, where she was also Director of Undergraduate Clinical Studies.

 Fiona’s postgraduate education work included developing "one year in one place" rotations for junior doctors, setting up London's Specialty Schools and devising the first Darzi Fellowship Programme.
 She was the founding Editor of the BMJ Journal Quality and Safety Care and until recently was the Editor in Chief of the Postgraduate Medical Journal.